I earned my MA in Music Therapy from Roehampton

 balance and wholeness.

-Helen completed her Guided Imagery and Music (GIM)
+I completed my Guided Imagery and Music (GIM)

 training with the Integrative Guided Imagery and Music Training Programme in